Tochemey/ego/readme.md

 ## 🌐 Cluster

 The cluster mode heavily relies on [Go-Akt](https://github.com/Tochemey/goakt#clustering) clustering.
-To enable clustering one need to use `WithCluster` option when creating the eGo engine.
+To enable clustering one need to use `WithCluster` option when creating the eGo engine. [`DurableStateBehavior`](./behavior.go) and [`EventSourcedBehavior`](./behavior.go) are not relocated during cluster topology changes when their running node leaves the cluster.
+More work will be done in the future to make them relocatable.

 ## 🧪 Testkit